gotchoices/BbCadam/README.md

 # BbCadam — Scripted CAD Framework for FreeCAD

-BbCadam is a lightweight framework that lets you author parts and assemblies as Python scripts using a small, consistent DSL.
+BbCadam (Big-boy Computer Aided Design and Manufacturing) is a lightweight framework that lets you author parts and assemblies as Python scripts using a small, consistent DSL (Domain-Specific Language).
 It includes a GUI watcher for live rebuilds and a headless builder for CI/batch.

 This concept was originally designed using Sketchup/Ruby (before Google stopped not being evil).
 FreeCad was not feasible back then.
 Today, functional FreeCad and AI make a rebirth of BbCad possible!